-Professor Guy Goodwin is a Senor Research Fellow at the Department of Psychiatry, University of Oxford.
-His interests are in the treatment of bipolar disorder and the application of neuroscience in understanding the neurobiology of mood disorders, with a focus on developing new treatments.
+Guy Goodwin, FMedSci is Emeritus Professor of Psychiatry and NIHR Emeritus Senior Investigator at the University of Oxford, UK.
+His research interests are the treatment of bipolar disorder and the application of neuroscience in understanding the neurobiology of mood disorders, with a focus on developing new treatments.

 Professor Jeremy Hall

-Professor Jeremy Hall is Director of the Neurosciences & Mental Health Research Institute at Cardiff University.
+Professor Hall is Director of the Division of Psychiatry and Clinical Neuroscience, Honorary Consultant Psychiatrist and Director of the Neurosciences & Mental Health Research Institute at Cardiff University.
 His overarching interest is in the role of genetic and environmental risk factors in the development of neurodevelopmental disorders such as schizophrenia and autism.
-He is particularly interested in how identified penetrant genetic risk factors affect plasticity and basic learning processes in the brain, abnormalities in which underlie the key symptoms seen in a range of mental health problems.
+He is particularly interested in how identified genetic risk factors affects learning processes in the brain, abnormalities in which underlie the key symptoms seen in a range of mental health problems.

-Jeremy's current work is focussed on a range of synaptic genes and modulation of their expression and function during learning and in illness.
-In addition to pre-clinical work he also conduct clinical work and research in the fields of adult neurodevelopmental disorders and early psychosis.
+In addition to pre-clinical work he also conducts clinical work and research in the fields of adult neurodevelopmental disorders and early psychosis.

 Professor René Kahn

-Professor René Kahn is Chair of the Department of Psychiatry and Head of the Division of Neuroscience at the University Medical Center, Utrecht, The Netherlands.
+René Kahn is Professor and Chair of the Department of Psychiatry at Icahn School of Medicine at Mount Sinai in New York, USA.
+He has worked in the field of neuroimaging and genetics of schizophrenia and bipolar illness and led the schizophrenia program at the University Medical Center, Utrecht, The Netherlands for 23 years.
 His current research interests include neuroimaging in schizophrenia and the genetic dissection of complex traits in specific psychiatric disorders.